-Foundation Grants Fund both Individuals & Institutions
+Foundations Fund Individuals & Institutions

 Foundations that award grants for research activities fall into two categories.
 In the first category are foundations that award research grants to individuals.
 For these grants, everything hinges on the strength of the principal investigator.
 In the second category are foundations that fund organizations and institutions; here, the overall strength of the institution matters more than the presence of a particular individual (although having a star researcher on staff doesn't hurt!).

 Foundations May Narrowly Define Permissible Research Topics & Geographic Focus

 Within each of the two categories, awards for individuals versus awards for institutions, there are generally two types of funding strategies.
 Under the first strategy, a foundation has a narrowly defined interest in a particular area--for example, conservation of turtles--and it only funds research projects within that focus area.
 Other foundations fund areas more broadly.
 Instead of funding research related to conservation of a specific animal, the funder may fund a variety of environmental and conservation projects.
 However, even though the research topics may be open-ended, funders frequently still impose geographic limits where the research should take place (e.g. only funding work in the coffee-growing regions of Latin America).

 U.S. foundations sometimes limit grants to U.S.-based researchers and institutions, but many, if not most, will consider applications for research projects conducted by investigators and institutions located outside of the U.S.

 Identify Foundations through Research & Databases

 To find foundations that fund research in your area of study, you'll need to generate a list of potential funders using prospect research.
 You can generate your list a few different ways, including using your professional network and a donor database.